 These could cause infection.
 Especially from very rusty barbed wire.

-Woven Wire Cattle Fence
+Woven Wire Cattle Fences

 The gaps or spaces in woven wire cattle fence come in different sizes.
 Some mesh sizes stay constant from top to bottom.
 While others start off smaller at the bottom and gradually increase in size towards the top.

-Wood Cattle Fence
+Wood Cattle Fencing

 This helps in preventing accidental injury to cattle.
 Pastures and fields lined with wood fence also give farms and ranches that classic look.

-However, maintenance is a factor with wood fence.
+However, maintenance is a factor with wood fencing.
 Painting and staining is a daunting task.
 Large cattle can easily break the horizontal rails used to build wood cattle fence.
 Although, adding a hot wire will help prevent cattle from breaking rails.

 But, there will always be maintenance and upkeep.
-It is not uncommon to use wood cattle fence along roadsides and closer to barns, then switching to wire fence to fill out the remainder of the fenced in areas.
+It is not uncommon to use wood cattle fence along roadsides and closer to barns, then switching to wire fencing to fill out the remainder of the fenced in areas.

 Cattle Fence Panels